-The platform for dining on-board the TRUE NORTH is sustainable, organic and very Australian cuisine.
-The ship’s menus are also destination inspired and feature the very best of locally sourced ingredients.
-Modern technique is used to showcase alongside more traditional method.
+The platform for dining on board the TRUE NORTH is sustainable, organic and very Australian cuisine.
+The ship’s menus are also destination-inspired and feature the very best of locally sourced ingredients.
+Modern technology is used to showcase alongside the more traditional methods.

 The galley delivers continuously evolving dishes drawing from an array of different cuisines to ensure that each dining experience is unique to every cruise.

 A ‘Farm to Table’ event with a difference – intriguing rock-art points to a nearby harvest of plenty.
 See the story panels and ponder how life once was.
 Then join gatherers of more recent times and indulge in succulent oysters collected in the gallery’s early morning light.
 Sample straight from the sea washed down with champagne or savour for a Kimberley sunset and, oysters on the bow.